awslabs/aws-encryption-sdk-specification/changes/2020-06-09_wrapping-key-identifiers/change.md

 that provides necessary information for a keyring to fulfill this keyring's decryption contract.

-The provider info SHOULD be equal to the key name.
+The provider info MUST be a binary value and SHOULD be equal to a UTF-8 encoding of the key name.

 One example of a keyring where the key name and provider info can differ is the AWS KMS keyring.
 This keyring uses its key name to identify the desired CMK in its call to AWS KMS.
 However, the provider info that this keyring writes is the CMK identifier that AWS KMS includes in its response.
-If the key name is a CMK ARN these two values are identical because this response value is always the CMK ARN of the CMK that AWS KMS used.
+If the key name is a CMK ARN, these two values are identical because this response value is always the CMK ARN of the CMK that AWS KMS used.
 However, if the key name is some other valid CMK identifier, such as an alias,